-1. Think critically about sociological theory, understand the central concepts of the different theories, their levels of analysis, and the applications and limitations of each theory.
+- 1. Think critically about sociological theory, understand the central concepts of the different theories, their levels of analysis, and the applications and limitations of each theory. - 2.
+Connect the key ideas of each theory with their respective theorist(s). - 3.
+Understand the relevant social, economic and political context of each theorist examined. - 4.
+Gain an appreciation for the applicability of classical sociological theory to modern social problems and social, political and economic phenomena.

-2. To understand what, if any, is the connection and utility of a theory in explaining serious problems facing humanity and in leading to solutions

-3. Understand the relevant social, economic and political context of each theorist examined.

-4. Gain an appreciation for the applicability of classical sociological theory to modern social problems and social, political and economic phenomena.